Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 **WARNING** _This approach assumes you are running Solr 4.10.x.; **only attempt** if you are running that version on Production._

-* Copy these current production files and directory to your local laptop in an appropriate location.
+* Copy these current production files and directory to your local computer in an appropriate location.
   * Solr `schema.xml`
   * GSearch `foxmltoSolr.xslt` file
   * GSearch `islandora_transforms`